PlayFab/VmStartupScriptGallery/windows_logs_telegraf_playfab/README.md

 ## What it does

 This script uses [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) agent to grab game server logs emitted via the [Game Server SDK (GSDK)](https://github.com/playfab/gsdk) and send them to PlayFab.
 GSDK logs from game servers are written in paths `"D:\\GameLogs\\*\\GSDK_output_*.txt"`.
-These text files contents' are grabbed by the [tail](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/tail/README.md) telegraf plugin and converted to proper telegraf metrics via the [grok](https://docs.influxdata.com/telegraf/v1.26/data_formats/input/grok/) format.
+Content in these text files is grabbed by the [tail](https://github.com/influxdata/telegraf/blob/master/plugins/inputs/tail/README.md) telegraf plugin and converted to proper telegraf metrics via the [grok](https://docs.influxdata.com/telegraf/v1.26/data_formats/input/grok/) format.
 Finally, the [Telegraf output plugin for PlayFab here](https://github.com/dgkanatsios/telegraftoplayfab) pushes these logs to PlayFab.

 This script is applicable if you are running Windows MPS Builds using Windows game servers.